The Manifesto

 In its simplest form the FC allows for fractional ownership of real estate that has restrictions AND requirements attached to ownership of the land.
 The original model has been the Housing Cooperative in which members own a building and then have access to specific parts of that building (sole access to a specific apartment; shared access to an elevator, lobby, basement storage, etc.).

-There is no imperative in an FC for one partner to buy-out all the shares in an FC — members could exist at static partial equity divisions indefinitely.
-Members could sell all or part of their shares at any time, or members can be given incentives to proceed toward a complete Buy Out.
-The terms of any share transfer agreement (price, time period, etc.) would be governed by separate Purchase and Sale agreements between buyer and seller with the only stipulation that a sale must comply with conditions for transfers set in the By-Laws.
+There is no imperative in an FC for one partner to buy-out all the shares in an FC — members could exist as static partial equity holders indefinitely.
+Members could sell all or part of their shares at any time, or members can be given incentives to proceed toward a complete a buy-out.
+The terms of any share transfer agreement (price, time period, etc.) would be governed by separate purchase and sale agreements between buyer and seller with the only stipulation that a share sale must comply with conditions for share transfers set in the by-laws.

-An FC could be wholly owned by one member, or an unlimited number of members may own shares in an FC (each share transferred according to an unlimited set of agreed upon purchase and sale agreements).
-The FC By-Laws are changed only by a vote of equity members in an FC as allowed for in the By-Laws.
+An FC could be wholly owned by one member, or an unlimited number of members may own shares in an FC.
+The FC by-laws are changed only by a vote of equity members in an FC as allowed for in the by-laws.
 The term “Cooperative” in the FC name is not meant to imply that this Entity is also a communal venture governing many aspects of shared living and working among the members.
-That kind of arrangement could be codified in the By-Laws of an FC, as could a myriad other arrangements, but the FC model begins as a mechanism for the shared use of land.
-By purchasing one or more shares of an FC a party gains membership and the benefits described in the By-Laws, and that party also agrees to the operation and maintenance of the FC as described in the By-Laws.
+That kind of arrangement could be codified in the by-laws of an FC, as could a myriad other arrangements, but the FC model begins as a mechanism for the shared use of land and shared equity ownership.
+By purchasing one or more shares of an FC a party gains membership and the benefits of membership described in the by-laws, and that party also agrees to the operation and maintenance of the FC as described in the by-laws.

 METHODS OF ORIGIN: